jimmcgaw/bingo/README.md

  * use the latest Ruby and Rails versions
  * incorporate authentication and authorization

+## Assets
+Modify styles for the UI in app/assets/stylesheets.
+Bootstrap with SASS has been included for styling the UI for convenience.

+To build the assets after a change to the SCSS files, run:

+`$ rake assets:precompile`

 ## Goals for future improvements and fun
  * use containers
  * incorporate RSpec (just because it's popular, not because it's necessarily needed)